-One of the most common signs of a improper fit of your in the canal hearing aids is pain in the ear, which can radiate to other areas.
+One of the most common signs of an improper fit of your in the canal hearing aids is ear pain, which can radiate to other areas.
 This pain results from earpieces that are too large or manufactured incorrectly.

 Make sure to return it within the trial period and consult with your audiologist so you can get a hearing aid that fits properly.
-Don’t settle, and don’t play it down – the pain will definitely interfere with the effectiveness of your in the canal hearing aids.
+Don’t settle, and don’t play it down – the pain will definitely interfere with the effectiveness of your In the Canal hearing aids.

 What’s the common denominator between a rock concert and a hearing aid?
 Besides hearing loss, both have intricate sound systems.
 And just like the unnerving squeal you hear from concert speakers, hearing aids can have auditory feedback issues – if they don’t fit.

-The typical hearing-aid purchase includes multiple fittings and returns, which can be frustrating, expensive and time-consuming, so researchers and clinicians are trying to make the fitting process more accurate.
+The typical hearing-aid purchase includes multiple fittings and returns, which can be frustrating, expensive, and time-consuming, so researchers and clinicians are trying to make the fitting process more accurate.

-Doug Hart, PhD, professor of mechanical-engineering at MIT, developed a digital scanning technique to provide an extremely accurate image of the inner ear.
-The technique, emission reabsorption laser induced fluorescence (ERLIF) can even measure how the ear canal changes shape with movements of the jaw bone.
-This is a prime example of hearing-related innovation, and will be beneficial for both in the canal hearing aids as well as BTE hearing aids.
+Doug Hart, Ph.D., professor of mechanical engineering at MIT, developed a digital scanning technology to provide an extremely accurate image of the inner ear.
+The technique, emission reabsorption laser-induced fluorescence (ERLIF) can even measure how the ear canal changes shape with movements of the jaw bone.
+This is a prime example of hearing-related innovation and will be beneficial for both in the canal hearing aids as well as BTE hearing aids.
 Whether or not ERLIF, or other research, will downsize the hassle, it’s important to make sure hearing aids fit correctly.

 Luckily, Audicus provides differently-sized soft-tips and ear domes, so you can determine the correct hearing aid fit without leaving home.
 Once you get the right fit, remember to properly care for your hearing aids to keep them in great shape.